BanForFun/react-select-table/docs/core.md

 ### Actions

 The action creators are accessible from a `TableActions` instance.
-The constructor takes the table [name](#name-string) as a parameter.
-The dispatched actions have a `table` property that contains the name that was passed to the constructor.
+The constructor takes the table [namespace](#namespace-string) as a parameter.
+The dispatched actions have a `namespace` property that contains the namespace that was passed to the constructor.

 The action types are static variables of the `TableActions` class.